-Our strengths include cancer genomics, DNA damage, RNA biology and drug development.
+Our strengths include cancer genomics, DNA damage, RNA biology, and drug development.
 We are developing expertise in drug delivery, with a focus on nanotechnology-driven delivery of small RNA mimics and inhibitors.
-The Pediatric Translational Working Group formed as part of the Mays Cancer Center P30, meets regularly to coordinate discoveries with application to development of novel therapies.
+The Pediatric Translational Working Group, formed as part of the Mays Cancer Center P30 meets regularly to coordinate discoveries with application to the development of novel therapies.

 This year, the UT Health San Antonio MD Anderson Cancer Center, has become a member of The Pediatric Oncology Experimental Therapeutics Investigators’ Consortium (POETIC) pediatric oncology studies focus on the biologic basis for anti-cancer therapy, and in particular, attempt to explore and evaluate new agents and novel combinations of therapies early in clinical development.

 The educational mission of the Greehey Children’s Cancer Research Institute is to train the next generation of researchers in pediatric cancer research.
 This includes creating a pipeline of trainees through our program for undergraduates engaged in summer research, medical students within the M.D. with Distinction in Research program, fellows in the ACGME-approved hematology-oncology fellowship program, as well as the traditional graduate programs in Cancer Biology and other relevant areas.
 We also provide a nurturing home for post-doctoral graduate research training.
 In the past five years, we have graduated eight new PhDs, and trained four pediatric oncology fellows as well as hosted several dozen summer undergraduate students.